LABHDUFRJ/labhdufrj.github.io/content/english/authors/7_renanaguiar.md

     link: http://lattes.cnpq.br/9052402118449102
 ---

-Undergraduate student in Social Sciences Teaching at UFRJ, with a focus on the sociology of work, political sociology, and education; Conducted studies on digital informal labor and influencers as new forms of informal work, as well as research on the National Liberation Action during Brazil's military dictatorship.
+Undergraduate student in Social Sciences Teaching at UFRJ, with a focus on the sociology of work, political sociology, and education.
+Conducted studies on digital informal labor and influencers as new forms of informal work, as well as research on the National Liberation Action during Brazil's military dictatorship.